Hello again. Daryl here. I hope you're all safe and well.

 Secondly, we're embarking on a concerted effort to excise FOMO, or the fear of missing out, from our operations.

-The first concrete change you'll see in this regard is the removal of "special edition" nomenclature across our entire product line.
+The first concrete change you'll see in this regard is the removal of "special edition" nomenclature from across our entire product line.
 Releases will now be classified purely by their size or format (diaries, jotters and so on) and then by their series (vintage, or Labs, or One Musubi).

 Further, we'll actively work on efforts to reduce the need to log on to the website at specific times, or to place an order within specific windows.